Loszii/chess/README.md

 # How to Play

 To play my chess engine you can either compile the program yourself using CMake, or navigate to the **installer** directory and run the **.exe** to get the latest version.
+After installing go to the folder and run **bin/chess.exe**.

 <div>
   <img src="/images/start_board.jpg" width="45%">